 Christ Church Gardens

 In the dense townscape of north Southwark some 200 metres south of Blackfriars Bridge, the street frontage is broken by tall London Plane trees signalling Christ Church Yard.
 This land was given to the Borough of Southwark in 1900 as a public garden.
-In 1999-2000 it was remodelled reopening on 16 June 2000 – the centenary of its first opening – to the sound of a specially composed fanfare played by a professional brass quintet.
+In 1999-2000 it was remodelled.
+The reopening was on 16 June 2000 – the centenary of its first opening – to the sound of a specially composed fanfare played by a professional brass quintet.
 In 2002 a fourth phase of work was completed paving and planting the south garden and a children’s play area.
 The area is now a vibrant community garden managed but eh Bankside Open Spaces Trust.

 This urban design project was unusual for a number of reasons: